barde/argusai/github-llm-code-review-bot.md

   RATE_LIMITS: KVNamespace
   CONFIG: KVNamespace

-  // D1 Database (optional - for config only)
+  // No D1 Database - using KV for all storage needs
-  DB?: D1Database

   // Queues
   REVIEW_QUEUE: Queue